alex-y-su/FattyRunner/README.md

         }
     }

-ExternalContext contains data about count of iterations for current instance, name of   test method and instance of IFatLogger implemented by runner.
+ExternalContext contains data about count of iterations for current instance, name of test method, optional user constatnt and instance of IFatLogger implemented by runner.
 Test progress should be reported through this logger.

 Instance of class which contains FatTest will be created for each step for each method separately.